topolvm/pvc-autoresizer/docs/design.md

   storageClassName: topolvm-provisioner
 ```

-- Annotations
-To allow automatic resizing, PVC must have spec.resources.limits.storage.
+- To allow automatic resizing, PVC must have `spec.resources.limits.storage`.
-TopoLVM increases PVC's spec.resources.requests.storage up to the given limits.
+- pvc-autoresizer increases PVC's `spec.resources.requests.storage` up to the given limits.
-The threshold of free space is given by resize.topolvm.io/threshold annotation.
+- The threshold of free space is given by `resize.topolvm.io/threshold` annotation.
-The amount of increased size can be specified by resize.topolvm.io/amount annotation.
+- The amount of increased size can be specified by `resize.topolvm.io/amount` annotation.
-The value of the annotations can be a ratio like 20% or a value like 10Gi.
+- The value of the annotations can be a ratio like 20% or a value like 10Gi.
-The default values are 10%.
+- The default value for both threshold and amount is 10%.